Mathics3/mathics-development-guide/docs/extending/developing-code/calling-mathics-library-from-within-python-code.rst

    9

-The above code runs the Mathics3 interpreter in a subshell and then uses the number returned in a call another command, ``seq`` which uses that number.
+The above code runs the Mathics3 interpreter in a subshell and then uses the number returned in a call to another command, ``seq``, which uses that number.

-To call Mathics3 as a subshell this inside Python, the `subprocess module <https://docs.python.org/3/library/subprocess.html>`_ might be used like this:
+To call Mathics3 as a subshell inside Python, the `subprocess module <https://docs.python.org/3/library/subprocess.html>`_ might be used like this: